moisesjbc/unity-oculus-gear/README.md

 3. Generate an Oculus Signature file (osig) for your mobile following the instructions on [this link](https://developer.oculus.com/osig/).
 4. Open *REPO_DIR*/UnityProject with Unity 3D.
 5. Plug your Samsung to the computer.
-6. On Unity, set Android as the target platform.
+6. On Unity, open the scene in *Assets/Scenes/SampleScene.unity* and set Android as the target platform.
 7. Build the Unity project and enjoy!.